We recommend students start the program fall semester; however, students may start the program any semester.

 This course will outline instructional and managerial techniques used to address the individual learning needs, strengths, styles, and preferences of students in a classroom.
 Emphasis will be placed on differentiation strategies that improve student achievement through the use of instructional strategies targeting large groups, small groups, and individuals.
 Historical and current practices will be explored, with review of relevant research.
 This is an interactive, discussion-based course, including extensive online sharing of perspectives, responses to readings, and activities, and projects.
 This course is taught online in the summer.
 Current instructor: Dr. Catherine A. Little

 EPSY 5750—Enhancing Creativity in the Classroom

 The major purpose of this course is to study the theoretical and practical aspects of creativity—what is creativity, how do we develop it in ourselves and in our students.
 The course is an overview of major definitions, theories, and research related to the study of creativity and the creative individual.
 Class members will learn techniques for stimulating creative thinking as well as strategies for adapting existing curricula to develop creative thinking abilities in students.
 Topics also include the assessment of creative thinking, methods for enhancing personal creative abilities, and techniques for examining the creative process.
 This course is taught on campus during even numbered summers.
-Current instructor: Dr. Sue Baum
+Current instructor: Dr. James C. Kaufman

 EPSY 5760—Improving Students’ Thinking Skills